open-resources/stats_bank/content/public/003.Probability/3_1_defining_probability_q3_7/3_1_defining_probability_q3_7.md

 File upload box will be shown here.

-### pl-answer-panel

-A Venn diagram is shown for variables "Independent" and "Swing", where the two circles representing the variable are partially overlapping.
-The region of the "Independent" circle not overlapping the other circle is labeled with "24".
-The region of the "Swing" circle not overlapping the other circle is labeled with "12".
-The region where the two circles overlap is labeled with "11".

 ## Part 3

 What percent of voters are Independent but not swing voters?